Author Spotlight

-Read these 18 Common Sense Tips tips to make your life smarter, better, faster and wiser.
+Read these 16 Common Sense Tips tips to make your life smarter, better, faster and wiser.
 Each tip is approved by our Editors and created by expert writers so great we call them Gurus.
 LifeTips is the place to go when you need to know about Travel tips and hundreds of other topics.
-Become a Guru or Become an Advertiser.

 When buying travel tickets or services, pay with a credit card so you can contest the charge if there is a problem.